mfem/web/src/integration.md

 };
 ```

-By default this integrator will compute the square operator:
+By default this integrator will compute the operator:

 $$a_{ij} = \int_{\Omega_e}q(x)\,f_j(x)\,g_i(x)\,d\Omega$$